Authorized Access to Reports and Documents in a Web Reporting Application

 |Component||ASP.NET Web Forms, MVC||ASP.NET MVC Controllers||ASP.NET Core|

-An application with End-User Report Designer requires all three routes for proper operation.
+An application that uses our End-User Report Designer requires all three routes for proper operation.

-You can implement custom handlers or custom controllers that inherit from controller classes and has the
+You can implement custom handlers or custom controllers that inherit from controller classes with the

 [Authorize] attribute or perform access check.